ProjectOpenSea/opensea-creatures/README.md

    1. Your option id,
    2. The number of items to issue when the box is opened,
    3. An array of probabilities (basis points, so integers out of 10,000) of receiving each class.
 Should add up to 10k and be descending in value.
 4. Then follow the instructions below to deploy it!
 Purchases will auto-open the box.
-If you'd like to make lootboxes tradable by users (without a purchase auto-opening it), contact us at contact@opensea.io (or better yet, in [Discord](https://discord.gg/ga8EJbv)).
+If you'd like to make lootboxes tradable by users (without a purchase auto-opening it), contact us at contact@opensea.io.

 ## Why are some standard methods overridden?